Code-Institute-Submissions/TobinStonelake-ms2/README.md

         reading style and preferred digital interfaces.
     * By the choice of an unorthodox colour scheme, it also helps to define the content, while still keeping a uniformed style across all pages.
-        User's still know that they are looking at *Jig & Thonic's* site, although they are interacting with content embedded from other sites and APIs.
+        Users still know that they are looking at *Jig & Thonic's* site, although they are interacting with content embedded from other sites and APIs.